 To learn even more about each of the roles that exist, you can check out my full article on Troop Leadership Positions.
-However, now that you know what sorts of leadership roles exist in your troop, it’s time to learn the traits of a good Scout leader.
+However, now that you know what sorts of leadership roles exist in your troop, it’s time to learn the traits of an outstanding Scout leader.
 Below are the most important skills, so let’s dive into them! 🙂

 Effective troop leadership requires knowledge, practice, and patience.
-Everyone gets better with time, so don’t feel disheartened if you don’t master these leadership skills at first.
-Keep reading to learn about some of the most important skills to practice in order to become a great Scout leader.
+Plus, everyone gets better with time, so don’t feel disheartened if you haven’t mastered these leadership skills just yet.
+Keep reading to learn about some of the most important skills you should practice in order to become an outstanding Scout leader!

 Communicating With Your Fellow Scouts

-Communication is key if you want to be a great troop leader who gets things accomplished.
-You’ll need to be able to express what you need from your group in order to make things run smoothly.
-This includes speaking clearly and formulating strong sentences that get your point across.
+Communication is key if you want to be a trusted troop leader who gets things accomplished.
+Naturally, you’ll need to be able to express what you need from your Scouts in order to ensure things run smoothly.
+To do this, speak clearly and formulate strong sentences to more effectively get your point across.

 Tip: Start small.
-Regardless of what role you’re in, always be trying to improve your communication.
+Regardless of what role you’re in, always be trying to improve your communication by speaking clearly, holding eye contact, and trying to make the other person understand.
 You can even ask your fellow Scouts for feedback: Are you articulating your point clearly?
 What are you doing well?
 What can you improve on?